meetbhanvadia/d8_activity_cards/d8cards/README.md

 How To Use
 -----------

-There are three main ways to interact with the modules in this project:

-1. Enable the modules and use them within Drupal.
+Enable the modules and use them within Drupal.
 Not all modules will have obvious things to see within your Drupal installation.
-For instance, while the day2 will diaplay paragraph output and day3 will display form, day1 does not have much that is visible within Drupal.
+For instance, while the day2 will display paragraph output and day3 will display form, day1 does not have much that is visible within Drupal.

-NOTE: Just download this project and place in modules folder.
+NOTE: Just download this repo and place in modules folder.